 RAS Pathways and Reagents

-Frederick National Laboratory for Cancer Research (FNLCR) scientists have developed unique reagents to study RAS biology.
-As many of these as possible will be made available to the community of RAS researchers at nominal cost.
-Below are reagents now available for purchase.
+Scientists at the Frederick National Lab have developed unique reagents to study RAS biology.
+As many as possible of these will be made available to the community of RAS researchers.

 KRAS Entry and RAS Pathway Clone Collections